materialdigital/pmd-server/docs/pages/core/wireguard-mesh.md

 ### Request Certificate

-Please send your request for a PMD-S certificate via our contact form [https://material-digital.de/contact/](https://material-digital.de/contact/).
+Please send your request for a PMD-S certificate via our contact form (login required!) [https://www.material-digital.de/contact/?subject=Netzwerk-+und+Sicherheitsarchitektur](https://www.material-digital.de/contact/?subject=Netzwerk-+und+Sicherheitsarchitektur).

-Choose the subject "Network and security architecture".
+If the direct link above does not work, go to [https://material-digital.de/contact/](https://material-digital.de/contact/), log in and choose the subject "Network and security architecture".

 Your request MUST include at least the following information:
   - The public (sub)domain which points to your PMD-S' public IPv4 address